top of page

 Golden Ragwort

-The golden ragwort native to parts of Texas are also native to the Chesapeake watershed and, as it is here, golden ragwort is lauded for its early spring and long bloom time and its ability to bloom in deep shade and dappled sun.
-Planting it among rocks seemed to set the cheery flowers off to their best light.
+Golden ragwort, native to parts of Texas, is also found in the Chesapeake watershed.
+Like here, golden ragwort is celebrated for its early spring bloom and long flowering period.
+It thrives in deep shade and dappled sunlight.
+Planting it among rocks seems to highlight the cheerful flowers perfectly.

 Verbena